Scalefree hardness of average-case Euclidean TSP approximation: Introduction

 To motivate our definition of scalefree, we recall a simplification of the dissection algorithm of Karp, which succeeds at efficiently approximating the length of the shortest TSP tour in a random point set to asymptotic optimality. \begin{enumerate}[label=(\arabic*)] \item Let $s(n)=\flr{\tfrac{n^{1/d}}{\log^{1/d}(n)}}^d$ and divide the hypercube $[0,1]^d$ into $s(n)$ congruent subcubes $Q_1,\dots,Q_{s(n)}$, letting $X_i=X\cap Q_i$ for each $i=1,2,\dots,s(n)$. \item Using the dynamic programming algorithm of Held and Karp \cite{HK0}, find an optimal tour $T_i$ for each set $X_i$. \item Patch the tours $T_i$ into a tour through all of $X$. \end{enumerate} This algorithm runs in expected time $O(n^2\log n)$ and finds an asymptotically optimal tour; i.e., the length of $T$ is $(1+o(1))$ times the optimal length, w.h.p.
 In some sense, its defining feature is that it works hard (running in exponential time in small sets of vertices) on a small scale, and is more careless on a large scale.
 Our definition of scalefree is intended to capture algorithms which do not exhibit this kind of behavior.

+We will define a \emph{heuristic} $H$ to be a function which takes as input the distance matrix for a point-set $X$, and outputs a structure (in this paper, either a TSP of $X$ or a list of paths through $X$) which depends only on comparisons of sums of distances in $X$.

+Formally, given the matrix of distances $d_1,\dots,d_{\binom n 2}$ among points in $X$, for each choice of coefficients $\xi_i\in \{0,1,-1\}$ $(1\leq i\leq \binom n 2)$, the sum $\sum \xi_i d_i$ is either negative, zero, or positive.
+If all $3^{\binom{n}{2}}-1$ nontrivial sums are nonzero, we say the points of $X$ are in general position.
+Now, $H$ is a heuristic if for any points in general position, the signs of these $3^{\binom{n}{2}}-1$ sums determine the output of $H$.
+We call the heuristic $H$ polynomial-time if it is always possible to determine the output of the function by querying the sign of only polynomially-many sums of the form $\sum \xi_i d_i$.

-Roughly speaking, our definition of scalefree requires that the small-scale behavior of a heuristic can be efficiently simulated (usually, by simply running the heuristic on the local data).
-There are several caveats which must be kept in mind to avoid trivialities or impossibilities.
-For example, when simulating the local behavior of a heuristic, the simulation will have access to less precision than the heuristic does for the global set (since the precision must be a polynomial function of the data size); in particular, in some cases, correct simulation of the heuristic will be impossible at loss of precision, because the behavior of the heuristic is unstable at the local configuration.
-Our definition of scalefree thus only requires efficient simulation of local behavior to be possible \emph{when the local behavior of the heuristic is stable}.
-The precise definition of scalefree, together with proofs that commonly used heuristics satisfy the definition, are given in Section \ref{s.scalefreeness}.
+Our definition of scalefree requires that the small-scale behavior of a heuristic can be efficiently simulated (usually, by simply running the heuristic on the local data).
+Care must be taken when making this precise, and our precise definitions of scalefree, together with proofs that commonly used heuristics satisfy the definition, are given in Section \ref{s.scalefreeness}.
 Our main theorem is as follows: